Kotlin/KEEP/proposals/collection-literals.md

 It's the worst case.
 Unfortunately, during overload resolution type variables are not yet fixated, which means that it's yet impossible to check whether `Type.Companion.of` exists or not.
-The suggested behavior is to just don't support them.
+It's suggested to just not support such cases.
 Overload resolution won't work in such cases, unfortunately.

 But it's important to highlight that if the overload resolution successfully completes because there is only 1 applicable candidate,